antoineguiguet/AntoineGuiguetWebsite/content/en/Axe2/2021-Present-Myrmecophyl/index.md

 #  focal_point: 'top'
 ---

-Myrmecophily exists in two forms in Oak gall wasps and evolved mustiple times independently.
+Myrmecophily exists in two forms in Oak gall wasps and has evolved multiple times independently.

 <!--more-->